glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 #### Builder

 Builder design pattern aims to simplify the creation of complex objects.
 If we are constructing a class with many properties, we typically provide it via the constructor.
-An example of constructing a `Pizza` class would be :
+An example of constructing a `Pizza` class would be:

 ```kotlin
 class Pizza(